qurafa/MASS-RCC/README.md

 - When you are in the ECDIS view, you can tap the G-key to release the lock and use the W,S,A,D keys to move the around and see the different parts of the map.
 - The larger green arrow pointer represents the BOAT and the smaller green arrow pointer represents the AUV
 - On the ECDIS, green dots, with a speed and distance represents other vessels present on the water.

+*Other*
+- You should be able to hear different sounds, including the sound of other boats, the sound of the ocean, above and below sealevel depending on the location of the camera.
+- The proximity alert turns on when the boat is close to an object.
+- When the proximity alert turns on and the boat is on autopilot, then the boat stops(could be changed later)